trautamaki/playlist-generator/README.md

 `Playlist User` - The username of the user to create the playlist for.
 Currently playlists can be created only for one user.
 I plan on expanding on this later.
 `Exploration Coefficient` - The higher the value, the more the recommender will prefer unknown songs.

+### Open issues
+- Penalise skipped songs: Currently, if Playback Reporting adds an entry of a song, it'll count as a play.
+However, if that song has been skipped (low playtime), it is more likely to indicate that the user does not want to listen to that song.
+It should thus be penalised.
+- Add favourite songs: The original jellyfin music script adds 0-5 favourite songs to the playlist.
+- Minimum song length is only considered for the first song retrieval.
+Songs that are added later on are not checked for their length.
+- Create a playlist image: Maybe we can create a playlist image based on the songs in the playlist.